Tragedy Strikes Entire Milford Area Family

-Five children from the same family died within a week of each other and were buried in Laurel Hill Cemetery.
-The following is a first-person description of the tragedy, as if told through one of the children:
+Five children from the same family died within a week of each other and were buried in the Laurel Hill Burial Ground.
+The following is a first-person description of the tragedy as if told through one of the children:

 My name is Julia Kircheis and I am nine years old.
 My parents were grief stricken at my death, but even more so when four of my siblings, including my twin brother Haupold, also died.
 All in the same week.
 It was May of 1862.

 First my 15-year-old sister died on May 9.
 Her name was Erana.
 I died two days later.
 The next day my twin Haupold and my sister Rosa died.
 Rosa was 11.
 On May 15 our baby brother Ichan died; he was only four years old.